*This post contains affiliate links.

 Open the Microsoft Word program on your desk top, or laptop computer (anything attached to a printer) and choose the blank document.
 Using the buttons at the top, select layout, and change the page orientation to landscape.
 Then click/select the home button.
 Your font size should read “11.”
 Place your curser in the box where it reads “11,” and change the font size for each word, or group of words as follows:

 For the word COZY, select Dubai Medium font, type in 200 for the font size, and type “COZY” in capital letters on the blank page.
 Then print, and set aside.

 For the word COTTAGE, use the Aharoni font, type in 200 for the font size, and type “COTTAGE” in capital letters.
 Then print, and set aside.

 For the words WELCOME TO OUR LITTLE, use Kunstler Script font, type in 150 for the font size, and type in “Welcome To Our Little” capitalizing only the first letters in each word.
 Then print, and set aside.

-Step 5- Assembling and Transfering the Letters to the Sign
+Step 5- Assembling and Transferring the Letters to the Sign

 Turn the paper face down, and rub yellow or white chalk thoroughly over all the letters/words.

 Carefully turn the paper over and tape it to the sign.
 Make sure you have everything where you want it.
 Use the end of a mechanical pencil, without the graphite, to trace around each letter.
 You will be surprised at how well this letter tracing/transferring method works-I sure was.

 Step 6- Paint the Words

 Paint the words with Apple Barrel Gloss White.
 The thick letters will take about 4 coats.
 Blow dry in between coats.
 Touch up smudges, and wipe off chalk before adding the last coat.
 On the last coat, paint one letter at a time and add glitter.
 Blow dry, then tap off excess glitter.